-Dr Bill Wolverton was one of the scientists brought on board to help research and study the effects of houseplants on air quality in contained spaces and produced some of the most popular and commonly referenced research papers about the topic.
+Dr Wolverton was one of the scientists brought on board to help research and study the effects of houseplants on air quality in contained spaces and produced some of the most popular and commonly referenced research papers about the topic.

-The list is ranked in order of plant effectiveness in a typical home according to Dr Wolverton.
+The list below is ranked in order of plant effectiveness in a typical home according to Dr Wolverton.
 So the 1st plant in the list (Areca Palm) is the most effective and the 50th (Kalanchoe) is the least.

-Not found your particular house plant on that list?
-It's really important to remember that Wolverton's experiments focused on common house plants at the time.
-There would be no point putting in a fantastic air cleaning house plant if no one had ever heard of it, or more importantly actually wanted to have it in their homes.
+Not found your particular houseplant on that list?
+It's really important to remember that Wolverton's experiments focused on common houseplants at the time.
+There would be no point putting in a fantastic air cleaning houseplant if no one had ever heard of it, or more importantly actually wanted to have it in their homes.

 However even if some of your own plants didn't make it into the list there is no reason to see this as a negative.
 Almost all plants on the planet have an air cleaning ability, although it's true some are better adapted to deal with certain toxins, pollution and putting moisture back into the air than others.

-The list above will therefore simply illustrate that if you own (or spend time around) any of the plants above then there is hard scientific proof that they will clean the air in your home or office and have the official stamp that they "are good for your health" as a result.
+The list above will therefore simply illustrate that if you own (or spend time around) any of the plants detailed then there is hard scientific proof that they will clean the air in your home or office and have the official stamp that they "are good for your health" as a result.